mdelete/stud/README.md

                                  to backend before the actual data
                                  (Default: off)
-          --write-proxy          Write HaProxy's PROXY (IPv4 or IPv6) protocol line before actual data
+          --write-proxy          Write HaProxy's PROXY (IPv4 or IPv6) protocol line before actual data.
+If used with verify-peer, the peer certificate CN is also appended to this line (Default: off)
+          --proxy-proxy          Proxy HaProxy's PROXY (IPv4 or IPv6) protocol line before actual data
                                  (Default: off)